 But if hypertrophy is not your concern, there’s no need to bother.
 Or is there?

 How to Make Easier Transitions from One Progression Step to Another

 My primary goal is always strength.
-If you're trying to build strength with bodyweight exercises you definitely were in situation where you have already mastered the progression step but still can't move to the next one.
-That's where weighted calisthenics are really handy.
-If you can't progress from one step to the next, guess what, add weight and progress until you will be able to do this.
+If you’re trying to build strength with bodyweight exercises, you have definitely been in situation where you have already mastered the progression step, but still can’t move to the next one.
+That’s where weighted calisthenics are really handy.
+If you can’t progress from one step to the next, guess what, add weight and progress until you will be able to do this.
 This is relevant for static positions too.
-I often find that I progress good to 15 seconds hold max.
+I often find that I progress good to 15 seconds hold.
 Progress further seems impossible.
 So why bother if I can just add weight, be in comfortable time range and progress.
 I believe progress is all that matters.
-So adding weight might be the cure you're looking for.
-Here's a video of me doing low ring assisted One-Arm Chin-Up with additional 3.5 kg:
+So adding weight might be the cure you’re looking for.
+Here’s a video of me doing low ring assisted One-Arm Chin-Up with additional 3.5 kg:

 So it’s time for some conclusions and tips.
 Adding weight to bodyweight exercises is powerful weapon.
 Use it wisely.
 Don’t rush things.
 The fact that progressions can be easier doesn’t mean that you can add more weight than you can handle.
 Slow and steady progress will always be better than meaninglessly adding large amounts of weight.
 Show some discipline.
 As always thanks for reading.
 Share this as much as possible, spread the knowledge.